KUNMLK/kunmlk05.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year undergraduate student at the School of International Education, Beijing University of Chemical Technology.
+I am a third year undergraduate student at the School of International Education[this template](https://sie.buct.edu.cn/main.htm), Beijing University of Chemical Technology [this template](https://www.buct.edu.cn/main.htm).
 My research interests include embodied intelligence, computer vision, computer graphics, reinforcement learning, and more.

  You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!